The Gospel Coalition: Beliefs

 The organization has an evangelical and Reformed confession of faith.
 Members are from a broad geographic and denominational spectrum (Anglicans, Baptists, Free Church pastors, Independents, and evangelical Presbyterians).
 It is broadly associated with New Calvinism.

 Journal

 Themelios is an international peer-reviewed theological journal aimed at theological students and pastors that "expounds and defends the historic Christian faith".
 The journal began in 1975 and was operated by RTSF/UCCF in the UK, and it became a digital journal operated by TGC in 2008.
 The editorial team draws participants from across the globe as editors, essayists, and reviewers.
 Themelios is published three times a year online at TGC website.

+Criticism

+In August 2025, John B. Carpenter, a Reformed Baptist pastor, alleged that the coalition engaged in anti-Baptist discriminatory practices, due to the editor's deletion of an article challenging paedobaptism and responding to criticisms of believer's baptism in the journal Themelios, even though it had been approved by an expert reviewer and guaranteed publication.